CYF2000127/RxnIM/README.md

 # RxnIM
-This is the offical code of following paper "RxnIM: A Multimodal Large Language Model for Image-Based Reaction Data Extraction".
+This is the offical code of following paper "Towards Large-scale Chemical Reaction Image Parsing via a Multimodal Large Language Model".

 ## Highlights
 <p align="justify">